jeslyztaz/hdb-resale-prices/README.md

 │
 ├── README.md               # Project overview and documentation
 ├── config.yaml             # File for local database
-├── .gitignore              # Files and folders to ignore in Git └── main.py                 # Main script to run the entire pipeline
+└── .gitignore              # Files and folders to ignore in Git
 ```